MartinZugs/Temp-Humidity-Sensor-Raspberry-Pi/README.md

 # Temp-Humidity-Sensor-Raspberry-Pi
-This is a website that displays the current temperature and humidity that is being recorded in real time by a DHT22 sensor on a Raspberry Pi.
+WORK IN PROGRESS.
+This is code that will receive temperature and humidity data from a DHT22 sensor connected to a raspberry pi and constantly save and update those values.
 Big thanks to Alexander Baran-Harper on YouTube for all of the helpful Raspberry Pi tutorials!